 25 He made the altar of incense of acacia wood.
 It was square: its length was a foot and a half, and its width a foot and a half.
 Its height was three feet.
 Its horns were of one piece.
 26 He overlaid it with pure gold: its top, its sides around it, and its horns.
 He made a gold molding around it.
 27 He made two golden rings for it under its molding crown, on its two ribs, on its two sides, for places for poles with which to carry it.
 28 He made the poles of acacia wood, and overlaid them with gold.
 29 He made the holy anointing oil and the pure incense of sweet spices, according to the art of the perfumer.

 The Alter of Burnt Offerings

 1 He made the altar of burnt offering of acacia wood.
 It was square.
-Its length was seven and a half feet wide, seven and a half feet long and four and a half feet high.
+Its length was 7½ feet wide, 7½ feet long, and 4½ feet high.
 2 He made its horns on its four corners.
 Its horns were of one piece with it, and he overlaid it with bronze.

 The Bronze Basin